 - Lastly, click Update Router.

 You can configure up to 3 Live Call Routing numbers.
-To request a toll free Live Call Routing number, please reach out to our Sales team.
+To add an additional number, or to request a toll free Live Call Routing number, please reach out to our Sales team (at this time, we only support toll free numbers in the United States and Canada).

 Tying multiple services to a Live Call Routing number

 You can associate up to 9 services with a single Live Call Routing number and set up a phone tree-like structure.
 When dialing in, an automated voice will announce, "Press 1 for Nagios Critical.
-Press 2 for Datadog Alerts... etc." Depending on the caller's selection, they'll be connected with the appropriate response team and an incident will trigger on that service.
+Press 2 for Datadog Alerts... etc." Depending on the caller's selection, after a brief moment they'll be connected with the appropriate response team.

-To change the order services are announced (most critical first, for instance), you can rearrange the list of services on a number's Edit screen.
+To change the order, in which services are announced (most critical first, for instance), you can rearrange the list of services on a number's Edit screen.

 Choosing a Connection Type